PayU Review

 Not Recommended For

-iGaming operators wanting a gambling-native PSP.
+- iGaming operators wanting a gambling-native PSP.
 Any iGaming operator that wants a PSP with published gambling references and a sales team that lives inside the betting vertical.
 AstroPay discloses 500+ gambling clients and names Betano and Novibet.
 PayRetailers ships a SoftSwiss connector.
-Solidgate has a public iGaming case studies page.
+Praxis Tech publishes iGaming case studies and names operators like Codere Online.
 PayU has none of that.
 No published MGA, UKGC, Curacao or Gibraltar licenses.
 No named casino or sportsbook client roster.
 The iGaming-specialist conversation is happening with other providers.

-LATAM-focused operators after the Rapyd carve-out.
+- LATAM-focused operators after the Rapyd carve-out.
 Operators primarily focused on LATAM or African markets.
-After the 2023-2025 Rapyd acquisition closed, PayU no longer operates payment processing in Mexico, Brazil, Argentina, Chile, Colombia, Peru, Nigeria or South Africa - those markets transferred.
-EBANX or dLocal for LATAM, with PayRetailers and AstroPay as iGaming-specialized alternatives in the same regions.
+After the 2023-2025 Rapyd acquisition closed, PayU no longer operates payment processing in Mexico, Brazil, Argentina, Chile, Colombia, Peru, Nigeria or South Africa.
+Those markets transferred.
+EBANX for LATAM, with PayRetailers and AstroPay as iGaming-specialized alternatives in the same regions.

-Merchants needing transparent published enterprise pricing.
+- Merchants needing transparent published enterprise pricing.
 Procurement teams that need a published enterprise rate card before signing.
 PayU India publishes a flat 2% + GST self-serve rate which is fine for SMB benchmarking, but real enterprise pricing is fully negotiated by payment method, market and volume.
 Capterra reviewers report higher effective rates after document fees and add-ons.
-If transparent pricing matters, Solidgate publishes interchange-plus on the website and NOWPayments lists per-coin crypto rates publicly.
+If transparent pricing matters, NOWPayments lists per-coin crypto rates publicly, and on the fiat side Adyen and Checkout.com bill on the interchange-plus model that itemizes interchange, scheme and markup, though the markup itself is quoted by sales rather than published.

 Geographic Coverage